rjwdata/poc-early-warning/README.md

 |reg_lambda | 0.0067382
 |random_state | 42

 This model was to create the Model Card highlight the model quality metrics.
 The dashboard can be found [here](https://rjw-data-poc-early-warning.streamlit.app).
+Select `Model Card` as report to review the metrics.